 Co-dependents, sensitives, empaths, introverts and those who grew up in emotionally neglectful or abusive homes often experience more than the average number of problems with their friendships, in addition to their intimate relationships.
 These ‘friendships’ are often dysfunctional, unrewarding and one-sided.
-Our ‘softness’ (our empathic nature), attracts takers of all kinds and so-called friends are no exception.
+Our ‘softness’ (our empathic nature or people pleasing behaviour), attracts takers of all kinds and friends are no exception.

 Co-dependents may not realise that red flags apply to friendships too, and warnings are often missed (or ignored) to fit a more pleasing narrative – this person accepted us, liked us for who we are, and they were genuine.
 The painful reality is that some people accept us into their lives solely because we serve a function, and if we have a history of co-dependency, chances are we will be serving this person’s needs as meticulously as if we were getting paid to do it.